SabirAlizada/BoA_Auth/README.md

   The project is structured to separate concerns (e.g., authentication logic, UI views, and biometric management) following best practices.

 - **Error Handling**
   User-friendly error messages inform the user if authentication fails or if biometrics are not configured.

+- **Testability**
+  The code is structured to allow easy unit testing and UI testing, with dependency injection and launch arguments to simulate various authentication scenarios.

 ## Technology Stack